Football at the 2007 South Pacific Games – Men's tournament: Semi-finals

-Third Place Match
+Third place match

 Final

 (Note): The three medallists, New Caledonia, Fiji, and Vanuatu, advanced to the 2008 OFC Nations Cup (together with automatic qualifier New Zealand).

 Advancement questions

 Tuvalu

 There remained some uncertainty as to what procedure would occur to Tuvalu advance - as they were not members of FIFA (and therefore did not enter the 2010 FIFA World Cup).
 While no explicit ruling was communicated on this matter, comments in the press release for the OFC Second Stage draw referred to "nine eligible nations", suggesting that Tuvalu would not have advanced to the OFC Nations Cup regardless of their performance in the South Pacific Games.
 Had Tuvalu finished in a medal position, the fourth place team would presumably have qualified for the next round of qualifying with the other two medal winners and New Zealand.
 Tuvalu's early elimination from the competition put an end to any complication over the qualifying process for the next round.

 This was the first time ever that a non-FIFA nation has competed in the World Cup.
 The closest situation in the past was the case of New Caledonia during the 2006 World Cup qualifiers.
 However, they were at the time in the process of accession to the organisation, and were eliminated from contention for the finals just days before their final admission to the FIFA family.